 If this field interests you, explore Education-Portal.com for information about degree programs, online learning and career opportunities.

 Master's and doctoral degree programs are available, as are medical programs in genetics.
 Students may specialize in an area of interest, such as clinical genetics or cancer genetics.
 Master's degree programs include studies in genomes, cell biology, gene expression, bioinformatics and complex diseases.
 Doctoral degree programs cover human population genetics, epidemiology, public health, inherited disease, gene mapping and ethics in genetics.
-Students also conduct research and write doctoral dissertations or master's theses as well as completing labs and clinical rotations.
+Students also conduct research and write doctoral dissertations or master's theses, in addition to completing labs and clinical rotations.

 - Courses in Genetic Engineering

 - Degree Programs in Genetics